chenjr0719/AFS-docs/docs/portal/scenario.md

 	* Map Column: The value of this field is the JSON Key value (can't be changed).

-5. Pull the OTA node from the list in the left side, and setup the parameters.
+5. Pull the ota node from the list in the left side, and setup the parameters.
 Select the edge device and storage that were setuped in *Pre-condition*.
 	![](../_static/images/portal/scenario/2-21.png)

-6. Connect the Influxdb_Firehose node to the training_dt_model node, then connect the training_dt_model node to the OTA node, click the `Deploy` button in the upper right corner, and click the `Save` button to save the Solution.
+6. Connect the Influxdb_Firehose node to the training_dt_model node, then connect the training_dt_model node to the OTA node, click the `Deploy` button in the upper right corner, and click the `SAVE` button to save the Solution.
 	![](../_static/images/portal/scenario/2-22.png)

 7. Create a new Solution Task.

 	a.
-Click Tasks from the left menu, create a new Task named training_decisiontree_task, and press the Next button.
+Click Tasks from the left menu, create a new task named training_decisiontree_task, and click the NEXT button.
 	![](../_static/images/portal/scenario/2-23.png)
 	![](../_static/images/portal/scenario/2-24.png)

 	b.
-Select the Solution Type, Solution Instance select training_decisiontree, and click `Next`.
+Select the Solution Type, Solution Instance select training_decisiontree, and click NEXT.
 	![](../_static/images/portal/scenario/2-25.png)
 	![](../_static/images/portal/scenario/2-26.png)

 	c.
-About the Trigger Type, select Interval, and the Interval Type selects Minutes, the Interval fills in "1".
-Then, click `Create`.
+About the Trigger Type, select Interval, and selects Minutes in the Interval Type.
+The Interval fills in "1".
+Then, click CREATE.
 	![](../_static/images/portal/scenario/2-27.png)
 	![](../_static/images/portal/scenario/2-28.png)

-8. Click training_decisiontree_task to enter the **Task** to see the results.
+8. Click training_decisiontree_task to enter the task to see the results.
 	![](../_static/images/portal/scenario/2-29.png)

-9. Wait a minute, the Task will start executing.
-After the execution is successful, the status will be displayed as succeded.
+9. Wait a minute, the task will start executing.
+After the execution is successful, the status will be displayed as succeeded.
 If it does not appear after 1 minute, please press f5 to refresh the page.
 	![](../_static/images/portal/scenario/2-30.png)

 ## SCENARIO 3.
 Inference Engine